eclipse-color-theme/eclipse-color-theme/README.md

 Adding a theme
 --------------

-To create a new theme, you'll have get the source and build the plugin until theme importing/exporting is implemented.
+To create a new theme, you'll have to get the source and build the plugin until theme importing/exporting is implemented.

-Create an XML file alongside *zenburn.xml* and change the colour values until you're satisfied.
+Create an XML file in the *com.github.fhd.eclipsecolortheme.themes* package next to *zenburn.xml* and change the colour values until you're satisfied.
+Then add the file name to the constant `FILE_NAMES` in `ColorThemeManager`.

 The keys are quite Java-specific right now, but the entries are mapped to other editors (e.g. the *method* key is used for XML/HTML tags).
+None of the current file uses all keys, so you'll have to look at each to see what's possible.

 Adding an editor
 ----------------